Photos by Marc Viquez, Stadium Journey

-If you attend a baseball game, bring food and drink, there is very little in terms of concessions sold at the ballpark.
-At the entrance, a small space sells Pepsi cans for $1, water for $2, candy for $2, and chips for $1.
-The fans in attendance had coolers and picnic baskets filled with goodies, a few even had a few cans of ice cold beer, but probably would be frowned upon since its a campus facility.
+If you attend a baseball game, bring food and drink.
+There was once a time when a small concession stand offered chips and drinks and, on weekend games, hot dogs.
+However, that does not appear to be the case anymore at the ballpark.
+The fans in attendance had coolers and picnic baskets filled with goodies, a few even had a few cans of ice-cold beer, but probably would be frowned upon since it's a campus facility.

 The fans that are in attendance are among the faithful or friends of either players or coaches.
 If you are at a Butler baseball game, you are at the game solely to watch baseball.
 The weekend crowds usually bring out a nice collection of Bulldog supporters to the stadium, many are friends and family members of the players, but the stadium does fill up nicely during the last home schedules of the year.
 This makes for an enjoyable game at the small ballpark with quite a few baseball fans.

 The campus is situated in a residential area and if you are from Indianapolis, you know exactly where to find it.
 However, for an out-of-towner, it can be a little bit tricky navigating to and from the interstate.
 However, with GPS systems in our smartphones, trouble accessing the stadium may be a thing of the past.
 There is ample parking adjacent to the stadium and if that is full for whatever reason, your next best option is street parking or the parking lot a few yards up the hill at Hinkle Fieldhouse.

 It does not cost a dime to attend a Bulldogs’ baseball game and this could be a hidden gem in the sports-rich city of Indianapolis.
 How many people do you think would plan a day around a Butler game during the spring?
 It may be a nice treat for many who might want to witness college baseball at its finest within easy distance of their homes.